Woodland in and around Gateshead

 Gateshead Council also emphasises the importance of checking trees before they are disturbed as part of a development project and, if they are found to be within a conservation area or under an existing tree preservation order (TPO), the council should be contacted before any invasive work takes place.
 There are currently 22 conservation areas in Gateshead, and a number of trees could hold valid TPOs.
 Due to this, it would be worthwhile to book a tree survey with a trained arboriculturist so the multitude of obstacles can be avoided entirely.

 A method of bypassing any potential issues caused by trees that are protected in Gateshead would be through arranging a tree survey.
 During a tree survey, a trained arboricultural consultant will conduct a thorough analysis of all trees on the site, grade them based on quality, and use these observations to decide whether they are worth retaining or should be moved or destroyed.

-After the assessment, the arboricultural consultant that carried out the survey will produce a report outlining trees present on the site and effective recommendations.
+After the assessment, the arboricultural consultant who carried out the survey will produce a report outlining trees present on the site and effective recommendations.
 As well as being a beneficial document for the development project, it will also play a crucial role in the process of gaining planning permission and, as such, should be submitted as part of the application.

 Planning a Tree Assessment

-In any development project on a site that houses trees, you should ensure that a tree survey is carried out by a reputable arborist.
+In any development project on a site that houses trees, you should ensure that a tree survey is carried out by a reputable arboriculturist.
 It would also be advisable to book an assessment early to guarantee that a visit to your site can happen at a suitable time, preventing any unnecessary delays to your project.